Configurationz/Jenkins_Ins/Jenkins on Ubuntu.md

 sudo apt update
 ```

-- Search for a specific openjdk
+- Search for a specific openjdk (_8,11,17,19_)
 ```
 sudo apt-cache search openjdk
 ```

-- Search for a specific jdk version
+- Check which jdk version we may download
 ```
 sudo apt-cache madison openjdk-11-jdk
 ```